AmenaMohamed/Wordle/README.md

         guess=[H,E,L,L,O]
 we get output=[2,2,0,0,0]

-that means that H, E in HELLO are present in THESE , but in wrong position , and rest of the word is not present.
+that means that the H, E in HELLO are indeed present in THESE , but in wrong position , and rest of the word is not present.